openstack-archive/cookbook-openstack-telemetry/README.md

 collector
 ----
-- Installs nova network service.
+- Installs collector package and service.
+If the NoSQL database is used for metering service, ceilometer-dbsync will not be executed.

 common
 ----